gammasoft71/Examples_Cocoa/README.md

 [TextBox](src/TextBox) Shows how to create a Cocoa TextBox with NSTextField.

+[TrackBar](src/TrackBar) Shows how to create a Cocoa TrackBar with NSSlider.

 ## Containers

 [Form](src/Form) Shows how to create a simple Cocoa Form with NSWndow.